Script-specific options or packages

 #> 0.18 | [0.14, 0.21]

-interpret_r(effects$Cramers_v) # interpret the effect size
+interpret_r(effects$Cramers_v) # interpret the effect size## [1] "large"

 ## (Rules: funder2019)